RichardLitt/antinomadic/_posts/2016-03-18-an-incomplete-history-of-wanting-it-both-ways.md

 ---
 {% include JB/setup %}

-> The beginnings of an incomplete history of wanting it both ways

 In the morning of my ideal day, I wake up early.
 I stay in bed smiling, half awake, letting my mind play out the phantom ends of lingering visions.
 I meditate for thirty minutes, an hour.
 I write in a notebook, read a poem, sound a bell, brew a cup of tea.

 Somewhere nearby there’s an ocean.
 Somewhere there’s a damp forest.
 I watch the wind catpaw the water and scout the ground for treasures: bone, shell, edible stalks.